Virginia coach Tony Bennett responded defiantly before the complete question was even asked about his team’s defensive philosophy.

 No, he said, No. 13 Virginia has not changed its identity from a defense-minded team to one focuses more on offense.
 The coach also said if the Cavaliers want to reach their potential, they need to start playing better defense.

-”We’re a work in progress, and you always are defensively, but it’s so much of a mindset,” Bennett said Tuesday night after the Cavaliers (13-3, 2-2 Atlantic Coast Conference) beat No. 8 Miami 66-58.
-The Cavaliers ended a two-game slide in which they’d uncharacteristically allowed Virginia Tech and Georgia Tech to shoot 53 percent from 3-point range.
+The Cavaliers (13-3, 2-2 Atlantic Coast Conference) beat No. 8 Miami 66-58 on Tuesday, ending a two-game slide in which they’d uncharacteristically allowed Virginia Tech and Georgia Tech to shoot 53 percent from 3-point range.